sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 1. Testbed setup.
 2. Copy valid_policy.json to pmon docker and backup the original one.
-3. Restart pmon service by command `systemctl restart pmon` to trigger thermal control daemon reload policy configuration file.
+3. Restart thermal control daemon to reload policy configuration file.
 Verify thermal algorithm is disabled and FAN speed is set to 60% according to configuration file.
-4. Unlink FAN related sysfs and make mock data: first FAN absence.
+4. Make mock data: first FAN absence.
 5. Wait for at least 65 seconds.
 Verify target speed of all FANs are set to 100% according to valid_policy.json.
 Verify there is a warning log for FAN absence.
 6. Make mock data: first FAN presence.
 7. Wait for at least 65 seconds.
 Verify target speed of all FANs are set to 65% according to valid_policy.json.
 Verify there is a notice log for FAN presence.
 8. Make mock data: first FAN speed exceed threshold(speed < target speed), second FAN speed exceed threshold(speed > target speed).
 9. Wait for at least 65 seconds.
 Verify led turns to red for first and second FAN.
-Verify there is a warning log for over speed and a warning speed for under speed.
+Verify there is a warning log for over speed and a warning log for under speed.
 10. Make mock data: first and second FAN speed recover to normal.
 11. Wait for at least 65 seconds.
 Verify led turns to green for first and second FAN.
 Verify there are two notice logs for speed recovery.
-12. Restore FAN related soft links in sysfs.
-Restore the original policy file.
+12. Restore the original policy file.
+Restore mock data.

+> Note: The reason that we wait at least 65 seconds is that thermal policy run every 60 seconds according to design.

 ### PSU Absence Test